valdynhunt/EWU-CSCD371-2018-Fall/Assignment4/README.md

   * Automatically implemented properties
   * Properties with validation
   * Calculated properties
 * Add a (one time) `Event` class that has some common properties with `UniversityCourse` but `Event` should be a one time occurrence while the `UniversityCourse` should have a repeating schedule.
 Don't worry about the nitty gritty details of defining a repeating schedule for the `UniversityCourse`.
-(We will do that in a future exercise.)
+(We will possibly do that in a future exercise.)
 Using a string for the "course schedule" is acceptable.
 * Provide a `GetSummaryInformation()` method on both `UniversityCourse` and `Event` that returns a summary as text.
 * Provide a method (such as a display method) on a static class that uses polymorphism to retrieve the summary information for a collection of events/courses.
 * Define a Display method on a static class.
 In the display method use a switch statement with pattern matching to call the `GetSummaryInformation()` method if it exists or call `ToString()` if it doesn't.
-The invocation of the `GetSummaryInforattion()` method should use polymorphism.
+The invocation of the `GetSummaryInformation()` method should use polymorphism.
 * Include appropriate constructors in all classes
 * Include a deconstructor in one or more of your classes
 * Add a property that tracks the number of times courses/events are instantiated.